Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: Related Work

-The deployment of LLMs in the Islamic domain is constrained by the critical necessity of doctrinal integrity, where hallucination risks \cite{alansari2025arahallueval} and ``sacred versus synthetic'' attribution failures \cite{atif2025sacred} differ fundamentally from open-domain issues.
-Consequently, recent shared tasks such as QuranQA \cite{malhas2023quranqa} and IslamicEval 2025 \cite{mubarak-etal-2025-islamiceval} have formalized benchmarks for passage retrieval and hallucination detection.
+\textbf{Islamic RAG Systems.} The deployment of LLMs in the Islamic domain is constrained by the critical necessity of doctrinal integrity, where hallucination risks \cite{alansari2025arahallueval} and ``sacred versus synthetic'' attribution failures \cite{atif2025sacred} differ fundamentally from open-domain issues.
+Consequently, recent shared tasks such as QuranQA \cite{malhas2023quranqa} and IslamicEval 2025 \cite{mubarak-etal-2025-islamiceval} have established benchmarks for Islamic QA tasks where different LLMs based approaches has been explored~\cite{tajrin-etal-2025-aya}.
 Initiatives like QIAS 2025 \cite{bouchekif2025qias} and Hajj-FQA \cite{aleid2025hajjfqa} explicitly target structured reasoning in inheritance and ritual jurisprudence.
 Beyond static benchmarks, architectural innovations are increasingly integrating reliability controls.
 Systems like AFTINA \cite{mohammed2025aftina} and FARSIQA \cite{asl2025farsiqa} employ RAG-based reranking and iterative refinement to ground Fatwa answers, while others leverage morphological constraints \cite{AHJ25} and cross-lingual augmentation \cite{oshallah2025crosslanguage} to ensure recitation accuracy.
 Most relevant to our approach, \cite{bhatia2026ragagenticragfaithful} introduced an agentic framework that utilizes structured tool calls for verse-level verification, demonstrating that iterative evidence seeking significantly reduces hallucination compared to standard RAG.
-Our work synthesizes these approaches by embedding verified retrieval tools within an multi-agent architecture, addressing the ``faithfulness gap'' \cite{mushtaq2025can} that generic models like GPT or Jais \cite{sengupta2023jais} often exhibit when handling sensitive scripture.